Connecting Puppet Enterprise with external directory services

 User login attribute

-This is the directory attribute that the user will use to log in to PE.
+This is the directory attribute that the user uses to log in to PE.
 For example, if you specify

 sAMAccountName as the user login attribute, Harold will log in with the username “harold11” because